 All workers shall always be escorted by a contractor crew member with a GSA-issued contractor badge, a Court employee, or a court security officer (CSO) hired by contractor specifically for the project.
-Contractor shall ensure that visual oversight is always provided, with no single escort supervising more than 5 workers at one time.
+A badged escort can supervise a maximum of five (5) workers if visual oversight is always maintained at all times.
 Contractor shall assume that only one Court employee will be available to assist with escorting.
 Contractor shall assume costs of \$500 per person per day per work area for additional court security officers needed and hired by contractor specifically for the project.
 The contractor shall procure and coordinate the services of the court security officers through the U. S. Marshals Service and the onsite security supervisor.
 The COR will provide names and contact information for these individuals.